tomster/collective.hostout/README.rst

 server.
 It will then look for ``/var/buildout/demo/bin/buildout`` and when it doesn't find it it will automatically run another hostout command called ``bootstrap``.

-Bootstrap is further broken down into three commands, bootstrap_users_, bootstrap_python_ and bootstrap_buildout_.
+Bootstrap is further broken down into three commands, bootstrap_users, bootstrap_python and bootstrap_buildout.
 These will create an additional user to build and run your application, install basic system packages needed to run buildout and install buildout into your remote path.
 It will attempt to detect which version of linux your server is running to os python, but if this